Border Security and Defense Cooperation in North America: Addressing Emerging Challenges

 At the same time, evolving security challenges are placing new pressure on border governance.
 Transnational criminal organizations exploit gaps in jurisdiction and coordination to move narcotics and illegal firearms; other groups also move a range of contraband goods.
 Beyond criminal activity, North America’s strategic environment is also shifting.
 Growing geopolitical competition and the increasing strategic importance of the Arctic have heightened the need for stronger continental defense cooperation.
 The modernization of the North American Aerospace Defense Command (NORAD) and improved surveillance of northern approaches have therefore become key priorities for policymakers in Washington and Ottawa.

-Against this backdrop, the Americas Program, in partnership with the Center for North American Prosperity and Security, is convening a conference to discuss emerging challenges shaping the U.S.-Canada defense and security relationship.
+Against this backdrop, the Americas Program is convening a conference to discuss emerging challenges shaping the U.S.-Canada defense and security relationship.

 Conference Agenda